hofstadter-io/hof/docs/content/getting-started/code-generation.md

 Use `:<path>` to select a value and `@<path>` to apply a schema

 We can remove the `.Input` from our templates and pick the data and schema with flags.
-This is helpful if we do not control the input data or if it comes in a data format.
+This approach can be helpful when we don't have control over the input data or if it comes in a data format.

 {{<codePane2
   title1= "types.go" file1= "code/getting-started/code-generation/typesInput.go" lang1= "go"